ps2homebrew/pfsshell/README.md

 ```
 > device /path/to/device
 ```
 Block devices can be used on Windows by using the UNC path.
+To get the UNC path on Windows use this command: ```wmic diskdrive get Caption,DeviceID```.

 Once a device is selected, the prompt will change to the following:
 ```
 #